K-Scorpio/scorpiosec/content/en/posts/HTB-Surveillance.md

 ssh -f -N -L 5555:127.0.0.1:8080 matthew@surveillance.htb
 ```

-> This command to establish a tunnel from the local machine to the remote server `surveillance.htb`
+> The command above establishes a tunnel from the local machine to the remote server `surveillance.htb`.

 We then access the service by visiting `localhost:5555`, and find a `ZoneMinder` instance.